 Unfortunately, the constant bombardment of noxious stimuli worsens inflammation.
 Inflammation gets deteriorated by the immune cells releasing chemicals that signal more immune cells to the area.
 All these results in chronic, low-grade inflammation of the gut, which, of course, makes IBS symptoms worse.

-CBD acts as a potent anti-inflammatory agent in the gut.
+CBD acts as a potent anti-inflammatory agent in the gut and its inner lining.
 It binds to the type 2 cannabinoid receptors on the immune cells and triggers a cascade of chemical signals.
 This effect stops immune cells from releasing pro-inflammatory compounds and also induces the death of the abnormal immune cells.

 CBD also targets other receptors that control inflammation, such as PPARy, serotonin, vanilloid, GPR55, and adenosine receptors.